nigelvh/K7NVH-PoE-PDU/README.md

 ### VCTLON
 The 'VCTLON' command is used to enable the PDU to control a given port automatically based on the sensed input voltage.
 This setting is persistent across reboots of the PDU device.
 Automatic voltage control of a given port is disabled until manually enabled again, or the PDU is rebooted, in the case of any manual action controlling a port, or an overload condition disables a port.

+Note that voltage control acts based on the configured bus for the given port.
+You will need to set the proper bus to reference voltage control against with the SETBUSMAIN/SETBUSALT commands.

 The voltage thresholds for enabling and disabling a port are set with the 'SETVCTLON' and 'SETVCTLOFF' commands.

 Input voltage is polled approximately every 5 seconds, and ports will be enabled/disabled after two consecutive polling cycles have shown voltages beyond the configured thresholds.